Propaganistas/Laravel-Phone/README.md

   The validator will check if the number is valid in at least one of provided countries, so feel free to add as many country codes as you like.

 - You don't specify any parameters but you plug in a dedicated country input field (keyed by *ISO 3166-1 compliant* country codes) to allow end users to supply a country on their own.
 The easiest method by far is to install the [CountryList package by monarobase](https://github.com/Monarobase/country-list).
-The country field has to be named similar to the phone field but with `_country` appended:
+Make sure the country field is named similar as the phone field but with *_country* appended for automatic discovery, or provide your custom country field name as a parameter to the validator:

     ```php
 'phonefield'            => 'phone',
 'phonefield_country'    => 'required_with:phonefield',
+    ```

+    ```php
+'phonefield'            => 'phone:custom_country_field',
+'custom_country_field'  => 'required_with:phonefield',
     ```

   If using the CountryList package, you could then use the following snippet to populate a country selection list: